 Key Ingredients Explained

-The Beauty of Joseon Dynasty Cream contains an expectedly long ingredient list.
+The Beauty of Joseon Dynasty Cream has an expectedly long ingredient list.

 Rice Bran Water (29%)